thachphat0/CoderTicket/README.md

 # Homework 3 - *Phat Ticket*

-**Name of your app** is a Ruby on Rails blog application that allows users to create and buy tickets to cool events.
+**Phat Ticket** is a Ruby on Rails blog application that allows users to create and buy tickets to cool events.

 Submitted by: **Phat Chiem**

-Time spent: **X** hours
+Time spent: **20** hours

 URL: **http://phat-ticket.herokuapp.com**